Cannoli Tart

 Crust

-• Graham cracker crumbs – I like to crush my own.
+• Graham cracker crumbs – I like to crush my own to make an easy graham cracker crust.
 I think the flavor is better.
-But feel free to buy the crumb pre-made.
+But feel free to buy the crumbs or the crust pre-made.
 Vanilla wafers would also work.

 • Sugar – I used granulated sugar, but you could use light brown sugar for a richer flavor.